Stigmator: Background

 For early electron microscopes - between the 1940s and 1960s - astigmatism was one of the main performance limiting factors.
 Sources of this astigmatism include misaligned objectives, non-uniform magnetic fields of the lenses, which was especially hard to correct, lenses that aren't perfectly circular and contamination on the objective aperture.
 Therefore, to improve the resolving resolution, the astigmatism had to be corrected.
 The first commercially used stigmators on electron microscopes were installed in the early 1960s.

 The stigmatic correction is done using an electric or magnetic field perpendicular to the beam.
 By adjusting the magnitude and azimuth of the stigmator field, asymmetric astigmatization can be compensated for.
 Stigmators produce weak fields compared to the electromagnetic lenses they correct, as usually only minor correction are necessary.

 Number of poles

 Stigmators create a quadrupole field, and thus have to consist of at least four poles, but hexapole, octopole and dodecapole stigmatizors are also used, with octopole stigmators being the most common.
 The octopole (or higher order of poles) stigmatizers also produce a quadrupole field, but use their additional poles to align the imposed field with the direction of the stigmatization ellipticity.

 Types

 Magnetic stigmator

 The magnetic stigmator is a weak cylindrical lens that can correct the cylindrical component of the beam.
-It can consist of metal rods which induce an magnetic field, which are inserted with their long axis towards the beam center.
+It can consist of metal rods which induce a magnetic field, which are inserted with their long axis towards the beam center.
 By retracting or extending the rods, the astigmatism can be compensated.